miquelbeltran/vim-talk/talk.md

 - Avoid mouse usage
 - Work on the train
 - Write commits
-- Android Studio / IntelliJ IDEA
+- WebStorm / IntelliJ IDEA
 - Macros
 - Cool plugins
 - Feel like a hacker